AdobeDocs/workfront.en/help/_includes/snippets.md

    <td>
 <ol>

-<li>In the Add new recipient box, begin typing the user’s name or email address.
+<li>In the Add new recipient box, begin typing the user’s name.

+Note: You can't add external recipients via email from the plugin.

 <li>Specify the Proof Role.